Gay Activists Alliance: Police Power

 Similar to the Municipal Fair Employment Law sub-committee, this sub-committee recommended strategies to the rest of the GAA for resisting oppression and discrimination against the gays and lesbian committee.

 Political Projects

 This committee oversaw all other political sub-committees in the GAA, because this sub-committee's purpose was to recommend the formation of new sub-committees, and also changes in mandates to pre-existing political sub-committees.

 Social Affairs

 This sub-committee was in charge of organizing and hosting various social events in order to unite the gay and lesbian community.
 More importantly, it helped raise money for the GAA from admission fees to the social events.

 Youth Information Service

 This sub-committee is just one example of the Gay Activist Alliance's commitment to gay and lesbian youth.
-The Youth Information Service was dedicated to offering representative of the GAA to speak, "on the topic of Gay Liberation for youthful or youth-orientated groups or organizations especially including high schools and colleges."
+The Youth Information Service was dedicated to offering representatives of the GAA to speak "on the topic of Gay Liberation for youthful or youth-orientated groups or organizations especially including high schools and colleges."